Why Do I Feel Like I Don’t Belong?

 disconnected from life itself

-Family Constellations explores how feelings of not belonging may develop through trauma, exclusion, unconscious loyalty, emotional entanglement, and unresolved family system dynamics across generations.
+Family Constellations explores how feelings of not belonging may develop through trauma, exclusion, unconscious loyalty, interrupted connection, emotional entanglement, and unresolved family dynamics across generations.

 The Human Need to Belong